TylerRenfro/portfolio-2023/_written-comm/qualitative-surveys.md

 </div>

 {:.text-xl .mb-10}
-Some of these frustrations are even made public.
-Past employees have posted their feedback on Glassdoor, which could potentially deter talent from entering our teams.
+Some of the frustrations employees experience are even made public.
+Past employees have posted their feedback on Glassdoor, which could potentially deter talent from entering teams.
 If enough negative feedback on the technology teams makes it online, […] could develop a reputation as a place for top talent to avoid.

 <div class="grid grid-cols-12 gap-4 mb-10">